Foundation Year – when you haven’t obtained your secondary school certificate

 How much time do the courses consume?

 The aim of a Year Zero (also called a ‘Foundation Year’) is filling subject knowledge gaps, therefore the number of hours is slightly bigger than in case of a regular year.
 Usually there is around 16-20 hours a week.
-The most important thing is good attendance, so it is worth taking into account while planning your personal and leisure time.
+The most important thing is good attendance, so it is worth considering while planning your personal and leisure time.

 The main benefits of a Year Zero